ENDRA Life Sciences Inc. [NDRA] is 228.00% higher this YTD. Is it still time to buy?

-ENDRA Life Sciences Inc. [NASDAQ: NDRA] surged by $0.19 during the normal trading session on Thursday and reaching a high of $2.69 during the day while it closed the day at $2.46.
-The company report on February 17, 2021 that ENDRA Life Sciences Announces New Clinical Study Partnership with Inselspital University Hospital in Bern, Switzerland.
+ENDRA Life Sciences Inc. [NASDAQ: NDRA] closed the trading session at $2.46 on 03/03/21.
+The day’s price range saw the stock hit a low of $2.36, while the highest price level was $3.05.
+The company report on March 2, 2021 that ENDRA Life Sciences to Participate in Two Upcoming Investment Conferences.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-ENDRA Life Sciences Inc. (ENDRA) (NASDAQ:NDRA), a pioneer of enhanced ultrasound..
-ENDRA Life Sciences Inc.
+ENDRA Life Sciences Inc. (ENDRA) (NASDAQ:NDRA), a pioneer of Thermo Acoustic Enhanced UltraSound (TAEUS®), announces that management will participate in two upcoming virtual investment conferences.

 A Backdoor Way To Profit From Today’s Crypto Bull Market